Many product organizations have stopped focusing on being data-driven, and are pivoting towards being data-informed instead.

 That was a terrifying proposition for us.
 We had never marketed offline before.
 We didn’t have tracking set up for offline.
 How were we going to be data-driven?

-She pushed us to try it.
-After all, if our core metric was “ of qualified leads”, we could always look at the total of qualified leads generated, then divide by total dollars spent to get the acquisition cost per qualified lead.
+They pushed us to try it.
+After all, if our core metric was “number of qualified leads”, we could always look at the total of qualified leads generated, then divide by total dollars spent to get the acquisition cost per qualified lead.

 Within the first week of our first offline marketing campaign, we saw demand skyrocket.
 These customers were intensely interested in actually buying the product!